YuvalBecker/MelNet/README.md

    def generating_from_disribution_new

-** At the moment the generation process takes a lot of time, in the next few weeks intend to improve efficiency, and upload audio results.
+** At the moment the generation process takes a lot of time, in the next few weeks intend to improve efficiency, and upload a better audio results after giving more training time.